ombulabs/blog/_posts/2018-09-06-how-we-use-pivotal-tracker-at-ombu-labs.markdown

 Additionally, Pivotal Tracker also integrates nicely with [Slack](https://slackhq.com/), which we use to communicate with each other.
 [This integration](https://www.pivotaltracker.com/help/articles/slack/) makes it easy to keep track of comments and notifications we need to address.

-At [Ombu Labs](https://www.ombulabs.com) we like to work closely with our clients' teams and communicate openly.
+At [OmbuLabs](https://www.ombulabs.com) we like to work closely with our clients' teams and communicate openly.
 We like how Pivotal Tracker makes it easy to communicate that some stories will be delivered in this sprint and some will have to wait until the next sprint.
 It is a great way to manage expectations.
 We like to invite our clients into our Pivotal Tracker project so we can work together in there; however, if our client already has a project management tool they use, we are happy to adapt.

 We have also started using Pivotal Tracker for our internal projects more and more and we are seeing very positive results!